Monochamus galloprovincialis

 Box 0f 8 units.

-CROSSTRAP® WITH DRY COLLECTION CUP
+CROSSTRAP® WITH DRY COLLECTION CUP (with slider)

 Corrugated cardboard box of 8 units.